 - Leaking issues

-This warm mist humidifier is an ideal pick for winter and especially for cold and flu season.
-You can keep this in your bedroom, baby nursery, kids bedrooms, or any other place where you seek congestion relief.
-The tank of this humidifier has a boiling chamber that emits a steam vapor and produces 95% bacteria-free mist for up to 12 hours.
+The Vicks humidifier is a warm mist humidifier, which is an ideal pick for winter and especially for cold and flu season.
+You can keep this in your bedroom, baby nursery, kids’ bedrooms, or any other place where you seek congestion relief.
+The tank of this humidifier has a boiling chamber that emits a steam vapor and produces a 95% bacteria-free mist for up to 12 hours.
+It is the best warm mist humidifier for kids.

 Its whisper-quiet operation guarantees sound sleep.
 It comes with a medicine cup that you can fill with Vicks vapor steam or any other liquid inhalant.
 It comes with an auto shut-off function when the tank is empty.
 The translucent tanks help to identify the level of water left in the tank.
 This humidifier comes with a 1-gallon tank capacity that can run up to 12 hours per filling.
 This product comes with a 3-year warranty.